-Fast forward three years later and an Attention Deficit/Hyperactive Disorder diagnosis and it turns out, I am actually grateful for the experience, which ultimately forced me to deal with my then-undiagnosed ADHD.
+Fast-forward three years and an attention deficit hyperactive disorder diagnosis.
+It turns out that I am actually grateful for the experience, which ultimately forced me to deal with my then-undiagnosed ADHD.

 ADHD in Girls and Women

-ADHD has not garnered widespread attention among girls and women —particularly Black women —as it is commonly seen as a “boys” disease with a current ratio of diagnosis of 3:1.
+ADHD has not garnered widespread attention among girls and women—particularly Black women—because it is commonly seen as a “boys” disease with a current ratio of diagnosis of 3:1.
 Many factors play into this phenomenon, such as the criteria used to measure boys is often unsuitable for girls.
 For example, like many girls, my symptoms as a child rarely interrupted a classroom or set off any red flags.
 I spent many days staring out of windows, casually forgetting homework assignments or speaking out of turn.
-Girls with similar tendencies are mistakenly referred less to therapists by teachers and adults because these behavioral symptoms (distractibility and/or talkativeness) are easily misunderstood as her being ditzy or academically poor.
+Girls with similar tendencies are, mistakenly, referred less to therapists by teachers and adults because these behavioral symptoms (distractibility and/or talkativeness) are easily misunderstood as her being ditzy or academically poor.
 When left untreated, ADHD in girls and women is likely to manifest as self-harm, low self-esteem and negative internalized thoughts and even depression, according to a 2014 report by the American Psychological Association.